Bully (PlayStation 2)

 This game has unused animations.

-Bully, well known for being GTA but for kids, is a surprise release from Rockstar Games that changes up the usual violent setting of their games (especially the Grand Theft Auto series).
+Bully, considered by many to be GTA but for kids, is a surprise release from Rockstar Games that changes up the usual violent setting of their games.

 It received a remaster in 2008 featuring extra content called Bully: Scholarship Edition, for Xbox 360, Wii, and PC.